abilandz/PH8124/Lecture_6/Lecture_6.md

 ### 1. String manipulation <a name="string_manipulation"></a>
 **Bash** offers a lot of built-in functionalities to manipulate the content of variables programmatically.
-Since the content of an external file can be stored in a **Bash** variable, we can to certain extent solely with built-in **Bash** features manipulate the content of external files as well.
+Since the content of an external file can be stored in a **Bash** variable, we can to a certain extent solely with built-in **Bash** features manipulate the content of external files as well.
 However, performance starts to matter typically for large files, when **Linux** core utilities **sed**, **awk** and/or **grep** are more suitable.
-For a very large files, when performance becomes critical, one needs to use the high-level programming languages, like **perl**.
+For very large files, when performance becomes critical, one needs to use the high-level programming languages, like **perl**.

 String operators in **Bash** can be used only in combination with curly brace syntax, ```${Var}```, when the content of a variable is referenced.
 String operators are used to manipulate the content of variables, typically in one of the following ways:

-1. Remove, replace or modify portion of variable's content that matches some patterns
+1. Remove, replace or modify a portion of variable's content that matches some patterns
-2. Ensure that variable exists (i.e. that it is defined and has non-zero value)
+2. Ensure that variable exists (i.e. that it is defined and has a non-zero value)
-3. Set the default value for variable
+3. Set the default value for a variable

-Generic syntax for manipulating the content of variable is:
+The generic syntax for manipulating the content of the variable is:
 ```bash
 ${Var/old-pattern/new-pattern}
 ```